dafny-lang/dafny/docs/_includes/Types.md

 respectively three, run-time conversions.

-The `as N` conversion operation is grammatically a suffix operation like `.`field and array indexingi, but binds less tightly than unary operations:
+The `as N` conversion operation is grammatically a suffix operation like `.`field and array indexing, but binds less tightly than unary operations:
 `- x as int` is `(- x) as int`; `a + b as int` is `a + (b as int)`.

 There is also a corresponding [`is` operation](#sec-as-expression) that tests whether a value is valid for a given type.
-For example, `-5 as nat` is false.
+For example, `-5 is nat` is false.
 So `e as T` is well-defined exactly when `e is T` is true.
 For a newtype or subset type, the `is` operation is the predicate that defines the type.